 More people than ever have diabetes.
 More people than ever are at risk of type 2 diabetes.
-If nothing changes, more than five million people will have diabetes in the UK by 2025.
+If nothing changes, we predicts that 5.5 million people will have diabetes in the UK by 2030.

 We’re fighting for a world where diabetes can do no harm.